codeharshita/codeharshita/README.md

 - 👋 Hi, I’m @codeharshita.
 I am a learner.
 - 👀 I’m interested in coding, designing algorithms, developing apps and looking forward to learn more and more technologies.
-- 🌱 I’m currently learning Computer Science.
+- 🌱 I’m currently learning Android Development and creating websites through WIX.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Open Source Projects.
 - 📫 How to reach me through my mailid "mailmeharshita24@gmail.com"

 <!---